Sorry, you need to enable JavaScript to visit this website.

 milk being poured

-Dairy ingredients are widely used across our portfolio and are our largest source of GHG emissions.
-These include dairy and infant nutrition products, as well as ice cream, beverages and confectionery.
+Dairy is a cornerstone of nutrition across life stages, providing essential nutrients that support growth, development, and healthy longevity.
+Dairy ingredients are widely used across our portfolio, including in dairy and infant nutrition products, as well as in ice cream, beverages, and confectionery.

 Our approach to sourcing dairy